 Hygiene: You may shower 48 hours after surgery.
 Tub bathing is restricted for 4 weeks.

-Medications: You may take over-the-counter Tylenol (acetaminophen).
-Avoid Nonsteroidal Anti-Inflammatories (NSAIDs) such as Aspirin, Ibuprofen, Naproxen, Advil, Aleve, and Motrin, for 48 hours after surgery because they may cause bleeding.
-You may alternate Tylenol with NSAIDs such as Ibuprofen every 4-6 hours as needs 48 hours after surgery.
+Medications: You may alternate Tylenol with NSAIDs such as Ibuprofen every 4-6 hours as needed.
+Avoid Aspirin, because it may cause bleeding.
 If these medications don’t control pain, please contact us.

 Problems to Report: